-How to Create the Best HR Function: Link to the Business Strategy
+How to Create the Best HR Function: Link HR to the Business Strategy

 - Understand the business strategy and current state challenges.
 Consider the goals and expected outcomes for the organization.
 Is the organization pursuing a growth strategy?
-Or, is it trying to turnaround underperforming business lines?
+Or, is it trying to turn around underperforming business lines?

-- Identify how people must contribute to organizational growth and success.
+- Identify how people contribute to organizational growth and success.
 Seek to understand what you are asking your workforce to do in service of the goals.
 What new or different skills, competencies, and behaviors are needed?
 What are the best functions and positions needed to deliver on these expectations?

 - Design and implement your HR talent strategy.
 Once you know where the organization is headed and what it requires of its people to get there, HR must determine the gaps between its current workforce and what is required to accomplish the organization’s business goals.
 Define strategies needed to acquire, train, develop, performance manage, and reward the very high-performing talent that will carry your organization into the future.